 Most of the time, high-demand keywords will be harder to rank for.
 So unless you’ve got a big appetite and even deeper pockets, avoid the most competitive phrases.

-Be on the lookout for medium-volume keywords that have a low competitive index.
-These will have low “SD” scores, and decent search volume (a few hundred is good for niche terms).
+Be on the lookout for medium-volume keywords that have a low, competitive index.
+These will have low “SD” scores and decent search volume (a few hundred is good in niche terms).